 I am passionate about increasing access to political science and the social sciences.
 As a part of that, I volunteer as a mentor for graduate school applicants and am part of the UChicago’s Digital Accessibility Advocates program.
 Digital accessibility issues, while often overlooked, frequently compound obstacles and difficulties faced by underrepresented groups and are particularly important to address.

-Prior to coming to the University of Chicago, I worked as a healthcare data scientist.
+Prior to coming to the University of Chicago, I worked as a healthcare data scientist and a non-profit leader.
 I completed my undergraduate education at the University of Notre Dame, where I received a B.A. in Political Science and Economics, summa cum laude.
 At Notre Dame, I studied under Jeff Harden and worked at the Wilson Sheehan Lab for Economic Opportunities with William Evans and Ethan Lieber.
 I also was part of the Kellogg International Scholars Program through which I serve as an alumni contact for undergraduate students.

 You can reach me at email@example.com.
 Please reach out with any questions, feedback, or thoughts on potential collaborations.
 I am always happy to talk about research, research opportunities, my program or political science in general!

 Undergrads and industry folks, this includes you!
 If you are a prospective applicant to the Political Economy or Political Science programs here at UChicago, I’m happy to chat to share my experience.
 Please reach out via email.
 To facilitate setting up a time, it is helpful if you please provide some times that you are free in your email.